This may be our last campout at the BCSR because of a 30

-If camping isn’t your style, you could
+If camping isn’t your style, you could choose to

 The camp has neighbors directly across Bear Creek, so any singing after 10:00 p.m.—the usual curfew for noise—near the creek will need to be quiet songs.
 It would be best if we can locate our singing circle or circles as far from the creek and the ranger’s house as possible if we plan to sing later than 10:00 p.m.